The first higher Chow groups of $\mathcal{M}_{1,n}$ for $n\leq 4$: Introduction

 \section{Introduction}

 Much is known about the rational coefficient Chow groups of the moduli space of smooth/stable curves with genus $g$ and $n$ marked points for $g$ and $n$ small \cite{CL1}.
-Significant progress has also been made towards understanding these groups with integral coefficients \cite{Bish1, barM12, IntGetz}.
+Significant progress has also been made towards understanding these groups with integral coefficients \cite{Bish1, DLPV, BDL2}.
 Much less is known about the higher Chow groups of these spaces.

-The higher Chow groups of a variety $X$, $\CH(X,j)$, were introduced by Bloch in \cite{bloch}.
+The higher Chow groups of a variety $X$, $\CH(X,j)$, were introduced by Bloch in \cite{Bloch}.
 They are an extension of the usual Chow groups, with the same set of functorial properties.
-One cannot expect to compute the higher Chow groups of a given variety for all $j$, because it is not even known how describe the higher Chow groups of $\Spec(k)$ for all $j$.
+One cannot expect to compute the higher Chow groups of a given variety for all $j$, because it is not even known how to describe the higher Chow groups of $\Spec(k)$ for all $j$.
 Turning to the case $j=1$, the groups $\CH(\M_{0,n},1)$ were computed in \cite{BS2} for all $n$.
 The primary goal of this paper is to study the groups $\CH(\M_{1,n},1)$, with integer coefficients.
 The groups $\CH(\bar\M_{g,n},1)$ are less interesting (see Remark~\ref{HigherBarMgnBad}).
+With rational coefficients, the groups $\CH(\M_{g,n},1)_{\mathbb Q}$ for small $g,n$ can be computed by a computer (see Remark~\ref{rational}).

 Higher Chow groups are usually very large.
 For example, for any smooth variety $X$ over the field $k$, $\CH^1(X,1)$ contains $k^\times$.
-For this reason, we instead study a variant $\overline\CH(X,1)$, the indecomposible higher first Chow group.
+For this reason, we instead study a variant $\overline\CH(X,1)$, the indecomposable higher first Chow group.
 These are finitely generated in the cases we are interested in.
-In \cite{Larson, Bish1, Bish2}, the notions of $\ell$-adic higher Chow groups were used for similar reasons.
-We show how indecomposible Chow groups relate to $\ell$-adic Chow groups in Proposition~\ref{elladic}.
+In \cite{ELarson, Bish1, Bish2}, the notions of $\ell$-adic higher Chow groups were used for similar reasons.
+We show how indecomposable Chow groups relate to $\ell$-adic Chow groups in Proposition~\ref{elladic}.

 Our computations of $\overline\CH(\M_{1,n},1)$ from Theorem~\ref{M11}, Theorem~\ref{M12}, Corollary~\ref{higherM13}, and Corollary~\ref{higherM14} are summarized by the following theorem: \begin{thm} For $n\leq 4$, one has $\overline\CH^1(\M_{1,n},1)=0$, and for $i\geq 2$, we have